jamshaidsohail5/cube-lang/readme.md

 ### Whitespace

-The Cube parser is designed to ignore most whitespace characters.
-Like [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), a complete program will still parse correctly if formatted onto a single line.
 Cube does not require new lines or tabs to delimit blocks.
+The Cube parser is designed to ignore most whitespace characters, and like [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), a complete program will still parse correctly if formatted onto a single line.
 Although Cube code does have a recommended layout style, programmers have the flexibility to layout code without being restricted by whitespace.

 ### Hello world